UTSCCSCC01/finalprojectf22-catkins/doc/sprint3/Documentation.md

                 http get request that finds and returns a json list of all clubs currently in the system with no specific order

             /clubs/create
-                http post request handler that takes a json body with a schema matching the club model and creates a new club object in the database
+                http post request handler that takes a json body with a schema matching the club model and creates a new club object in the database.
+It also evaluates to see if the owner is a campus representative (has a @utoronto.ca email) to sign it as an official club

             /clubs/search
                 http get request that returns a json list of all clubs in the database with a name that matches the given name exactly